-Ethical Investment & banking
+Ethical Investment and Banking

 Strong ethical investment and banking policies ensure an institution’s financial practices are conducted transparently and in an economically-viable and socially-responsible manner.
 Investments in the fossil fuel industry, the arms trade or companies involved in the operation of border infrastructure can be contradictory to an institution's broader aims and goals.
 This is why the People & Planet University League focuses not only on the transparency of university investments, but also the areas and sectors where university investments are held.